 - Non-medical evacuation.
 If you need to leave your trip for reasons because of a natural disaster or civil unrest, you’ll be reimbursed for the cost of transportation home or to the nearest safe place.

-Comprehensive travel insurance policies typically offer the following benefits:
+Along with those cruise-specific benefits, comprehensive travel insurance policies typically offer the following features:

 - Overseas medical expenses.
 Coverage for the emergency medical, hospital, surgical and ambulance costs if you fall ill or are injured overseas.